ssase/ssase.github.io/_posts/2024-01-15-set-up-your-blog-at-github-dot-io.md

 # Mermaid is a great diagram generation tool
 ---

-There have been a lot of instructions about how to set up a blog at github.io, but it still cost me 3 nights to finish, so I believe to record what I have done when built this blog may help others who meet the same issues.
+There have been a lot of instructions about how to set up a blog at github.io, but it still cost me 3 nights to finish.
+So I believe that recording what I had done when built this blog may help others who meet the same issues.

 ## Run Your Blog Locally

-Whether for test or fast speed to see what you've changed, it is recommended to run your blog locally, below is how to set up it.
+Whether for testing or fast speed to see what you've changed, it is recommended to run your blog locally, below is how to set up it.

 ### Install dependencies for jekyll

-My system enviroment is Ubuntu-22.04.3, if yours is mac, windows or other linux, here is the place for you to get more information [Jekyll Docs: installation](https://jekyllrb.com/docs/installation/).
+My system is Ubuntu-22.04.3, if yours is mac, windows or other linux, here is the place for you to get more information [Jekyll Docs: installation](https://jekyllrb.com/docs/installation/).

 #### 1. Install Ruby: